ClimateCompatibleGrowth/guidelines/_posts/2023-09-19-working_with_confidential_data.md

 Enhancing reproducibility further involves the inclusion of clear disclosure statements in publications.
 These statements should elucidate how confidential data was handled, aggregated, or anonymized to protect confidentiality, reinforcing the transparency of the research process.

 Furthermore, a data availability statement can play a pivotal role in clarifying the limitations on data sharing due to confidentiality concerns.
 It should also outline the procedure for researchers to request access to the data, including identifying sources and contact points within the organization.
-While sharing contact information and sources should be approached with caution to avoid privacy breaches, transparency about the availability of data can facilitate future research endeavors.
+While sharing contact information and sources should be approached with caution to avoid privacy breaches, transparency about the availability of data can facilitate future research endeavours.

 In conclusion, achieving a harmonious synthesis between open science principles and the constraints of confidential data requires meticulous planning, ethical diligence, and close collaboration with relevant stakeholders.
 While complete openness may not always be attainable, sincere efforts to share information about the research process and findings within the bounds of confidentiality can significantly contribute to the advancement of science, foster trust in the research, and further the collective pursuit of knowledge